AssetCache

 Expand description

-The main structure of this crate, used to cache assets.
+The main structure of this crate, used to load and store assets.

 It uses interior mutability, so assets can be added in the cache without requiring a mutable reference, but one is required to remove an asset.